How to Install Google Chrome on Ubuntu 24.04, 22.04, or 20.04

 flatpak uninstall com.google.ChromeDev

-Ubuntu Linux allows for installing all three Google Chrome builds: stable, beta, and unstable.
+Ubuntu allows the installation of all three Google Chrome builds: stable, beta, and unstable.
 However, it’s crucial to note that each installation creates a new source list file in your /etc/apt/sources.list.d/ directory.
 This scenario could confuse the APT package manager during updates, as it may encounter multiple source lists for Google Chrome, and some will be ignored.

 Do not worry; the solution is straightforward.